A desk of someone who manages payroll

 Sling tracks your team’s wage and salary data, time on the clock, and more so you can manage payroll without spending time double-checking your work.

-4) Record Keeping
+4) Record keeping

 You’ll want to make sure you’re holding on to all the necessary data when it comes to your business’s payroll.
 Complying with local, state, and federal payroll laws involves long-term record keeping.